 We have a \$45,000 credit facility secured by substantially all of our business assets.
-This facility was amended as of October 1, 2003 to give us the option of increasing the borrowing by up to \$20,000.
-Amounts outstanding under this facility bear interest at the prime rate (4.0% at March 31, 2004).
+This facility was amended as of October 1, 2003 to give us the option, which we may exercise at anytime prior to the credit facility's maturity date, of increasing the borrowing up to \$65,000.
+Amounts outstanding under this facility bear interest at the prime rate (4.0% at June 30, 2004).
 The credit facility includes various customary financial and operating covenants, including minimum net worth and maximum funded debt ratio requirements, and restrictions on the payment of dividends, and default acceleration provisions, none of which we believe significantly restricts our operations.
-The maximum allowable funded debt ratio under the agreement is 2.0 to 1.0; our actual funded debt ratio at March 31, 2004 was only 0.5 to 1.0.
+The maximum allowable funded debt ratio under the agreement is 2.0 to 1.0; our actual funded debt ratio at June 30, 2004 was only 0.4 to 1.0.
 Funded debt ratio is the ratio of average outstanding advances under the facility to EBITDA (Earnings Before Interest Expense, Taxes, Depreciation, and Amortization).
-Borrowing availability under the agreement was \$45,000 at March 31, 2004.
+Borrowing availability under the agreement was \$45,000 at June 30, 2004.

-No borrowings were outstanding under this credit facility at March 31, 2004.
+No borrowings were outstanding under this credit facility at June 30, 2004.
 The credit facility matures on December 31, 2005, at which time amounts outstanding, if any, become due.

-At March 31, 2004 and December 31, 2003, we had security agreements with two financial institutions to facilitate the purchase of inventory from various suppliers under certain terms and conditions.
+At June 30, 2004 and December 31, 2003, we had security agreements with two financial institutions to facilitate the purchase of inventory from various suppliers under certain terms and conditions.
 The agreements allow a collateralized position in inventory financed by the financial institutions up to an aggregated amount of \$45,000.
 The cost of such financing under these agreements is borne by the suppliers by discounting their invoices to the financial institutions as an incentive for us to purchase their products.
 We do not pay any interest or discount fees on such inventory financing.
-At March 31, 2004 and December 31, 2003, accounts payable included \$9,168 and \$6,397, respectively, owed to these financial institutions.
+At June 30, 2004 and December 31, 2003, accounts payable included \$4,950 and \$6,397, respectively, owed to these financial institutions.